Background pattern

 1130 mOsm/L

-a) Includes calories from egg yolk phospholipids
+a Includes calories from purified egg phospholipids

-b) Includes phosphate provided by the lipid emulsion
+b Includes phosphate provided by the lipid emulsion

 Dosage

-In adults
+In Adults

 The average daily needs are:

-• Between 20 and 40 kcal/kg.
+• 20 to 40 kcal/kg.

-• Between 20 and 40 ml of liquid/kg, or between 1 and 1.5 ml per kcal expended.
+• 20 to 40 ml of fluid/kg, or 1 to 1.5 ml per kcal expended.

-For a 70 kg patient, this would correspond to 1820 ml of Olimel N12 per day, which would provide 138 g of amino acids, 133 g of glucose, and 64 g of lipids (i.e., 1171 non-protein calories and 1723 total calories).
+For Olimel N12, the maximum daily dose is defined by the intake of amino acids, 26 ml/kg, corresponding to 2.0 g/kg of amino acids, 1.9 g/kg of glucose, and 0.9 g/kg of lipids.
+For a 70 kg patient, this would be equivalent to 1820 ml of Olimel N12 per day, which would provide 138 g of amino acids, 133 g of glucose, and 64 g of lipids (i.e., 1171 non-protein kcal and 1723 total kcal).

-For a 70 kg patient, this would be equivalent to 2310 ml of Olimel N12 per day, which would result in an intake of 175 g of amino acids, 169 g of glucose, and 81 g of lipids (i.e., 1486 non-protein calories and 2187 total calories).
+In Continuous Renal Replacement Therapy (CRRT): For Olimel N12, the maximum daily dose is defined by the intake of amino acids, 33 ml/kg corresponding to 2.5 g/kg of amino acids, 2.4 g/kg of glucose, 1.2 g/kg of lipids.
+For a 70 kg patient, this would be equivalent to 2310 ml of Olimel N12 per day, which would result in an intake of 175 g of amino acids, 169 g of glucose, and 81 g of lipids (i.e., 1486 non-protein kcal and 2187 total kcal).

-For a 70 kg patient, this would be equivalent to 2310 ml of Olimel N12 per day, which would result in an intake of 175 g of amino acids, 169 g of glucose, and 81 g of lipids (i.e., 1486 non-protein calories and 2187 total calories).
+Patients with Morbid Obesity: The dose should be calculated based on the ideal body weight.
+For Olimel N12, the maximum daily dose is defined by the intake of amino acids, 33 ml/kg of ideal body weight corresponding to 2.5 g/kg of amino acids, 2.4 g/kg of glucose, 1.2 g/kg of lipids.
+For a 70 kg patient, this would be equivalent to 2310 ml of Olimel N12 per day, which would result in an intake of 175 g of amino acids, 169 g of glucose, and 81 g of lipids (i.e., 1486 non-protein kcal and 2187 total kcal).

-For Olimel N12, the maximum perfusion rate is 1.3 ml/kg/hour (except for NPID, see below), corresponding to 0.10 g/kg/hour of amino acids, 0.10 g/kg/hour of glucose, and 0.05 g/kg/hour of lipids.
+For Olimel N12, the maximum perfusion rate is 1.3 ml/kg/hour (except NPID, see below), corresponding to 0.10 g/kg/hour of amino acids, 0.10 g/kg/hour of glucose, and 0.05 g/kg/hour of lipids.

-The selection of the appropriate formulation and volume of Olimel to use in NPID should be guided by the gap between estimated spontaneous intakes, for example, through dietary interview, and recommended intakes.
+Patient with Intradiolytic Parenteral Nutrition (NPID): NPID is intended for non-acute malnourished patients.
+The selection of the appropriate Olimel formulation and volume for use in NPID should be guided by the gap between estimated spontaneous intakes, for example, through dietary interview, and recommended intakes.
+Additionally, metabolic tolerance should be taken into account.

 For Olimel N12, in patients with NPID, the maximum perfusion rate per hour is 2.7 ml/kg/hour, corresponding to 0.2 g/kg/hour of amino acids, 0.2 g/kg/hour of glucose, and 0.09 g/kg/hour of lipids administered over 4 hours.

-In children over 2 years and adolescents
+In Children over 2 years and Adolescents

 No studies have been conducted in the pediatric population.

-Olimel N12
+Olimel N12 Vol. Max

-Olimel N12
+Olimel N12 Vol. Max

 Fluid (ml/kg/day)